chrisgrieser/nvim-rulebook/README.md

   some-rule`.
 Supports previous line, same line, and enclosing lines.
 - Suppress formatting with via ignore comments of the respective formatter, such as `// prettier-ignore`.
-- QoL: auto-select a rule if it is the only one in the current line; if the line has no diagnostic, search forward to the next line that does.
+- Quality-of-life: auto-select a rule if it is the only one in the current line;
+  if the line has no diagnostic, search forward to the next line that does.
 - Includes built-in support for various linters and formatters.
 No plugin configuration required if you only need to use built-in sources.
 - Customizing built-in sources or adding your own sources is easy.
 PRs to add